GregKaighin/piano-lessons-with-greg-kaighin-website/README.md

 - Audio Player.
 This was adapted from https://codepen.io/vanderzak/pen/BayjVep.
 I have included the HTML and JavaScript largely unchanged from the original, but have stripped out the parts relating to the progress bar, as I don't require the player to have that functionality.
 The CSS styling of the audio player I have done myself.
+It's purpose is to give a simple juke-box style audio player with a set playlist.

 - Resources Section.
 This section uses Bootstrap's table class to provide a table of links of PDF downloads, and links to external websites relevant to piano lessons.